ole1986/a3-admintoolkit/@MissionFile/README.exile.md

 + Unpack your mission file
 + Copy the folder `@MissionFile\atk` into your mission file root directory
-+ Customize the `config.cpp` located in your mission file as following:
++ Customize the `descritption.ext` or `config.cpp` located in your mission file as follow:

 ```
 // add this class into config.cpp of your mission file